 Requirements

-- A crosstab where there is a Numeric variable set (Numeric, Numeric - Multi, or Numeric - Grid) selected in the Rows and a categorical variable set (Nominal or Nominal-Multi) selected in the Columns drop-down menus.
+- A crosstab created from variables in a data source (using drag and drop) where there is a Numeric variable set (Numeric, Numeric - Multi, or Numeric - Grid) selected in the Rows and a categorical variable set (Nominal or Binary-Multi) selected in the Columns drop-down menus.

 Method